 Country music superstar and Oklahoman Toby Keith dies at 62

-Country music singer-songwriter Toby Keith has died at the age of 62.
-Keith's death was confirmed to NPR by his publicist.
+Toby Keith, the country music superstar behind some of the biggest hit songs to come out of Nashville, has died at age 62.

-Keith died on Monday, according to his publicist, and his death was also announced on his official website and on X, formerly called Twitter.
+Keith died on Monday, his publicist confirmed to NPR, and his passing was also announced on his official website and on X, formerly Twitter.

 "Toby Keith passed peacefully last night on February 5, surrounded by his family," reads the statement on Keith website.
 "He fought his fight with grace and courage.
 Please respect the privacy of his family at this time."